Vonage/vonage-dotnet-sdk/README.md

 var response = await client.VerifyClient.VerifyCheckAsync(request);
 ```

-### Additional Examples

-* Check out the sample MVC application and tests for more examples.
-  Make sure to copy appsettings.json.example to appsettings.json and enter your key/secret.

 ## Supported APIs

 The following is a list of Vonage APIs and whether the Vonage .NET SDK provides support for them: